Students on computers on campus

 Upload your identity documents

-What you need to do depends on your nationality and the type of visa you have, if you have one.
+You must upload your identity documents before starting your course.
+What you will need to do depends on your nationality and the type of visa or immigration status you have, if you have one.

 UK and Republic of Ireland nationals

-You need to upload proof of your identity on Banner, our student records system.
+You must upload proof of your identity to Banner, our student records system.

-1. Log into Banner with your University IT account details
+1. Click the button below to log in to Banner with your University IT account

 2. Select ‘View action items’